 Of all the operating factors considered time on suction was shown to have the most significant impact on total gas production.
-Drainage time ranged from one week to one year with almost 25% of the 279 boreholes having a drainage time of less than 100 days.
-It was shown that potentially significant drainage time was required to reduce the seam pressure to the critical desorption point, particularly in the deeply undersaturated, CO2 rich zones.
-Where degree of saturation was less than 50% the drainage time required far exceeded the drainage window available through the use of UIS drilling.
-In such areas the use of supplementary surface-based gas drainage methods are required.
+The drainage time ranged from one week to one year with almost 25% of the 279 boreholes analysed having a drainage time of less than 100 days.
+It has been shown that potentially significant drainage time is required in order for the seam pressure to be reduced to the critical desorption point, particularly in the deeply undersaturated, CO_2 rich zones.
+The nature of UIS drilling requires it to be in close proximity to mining activity which affords quite a short effective drainage window.
+Where the degree of saturation is less than 50% the drainage time required far exceeds the drainage window available through the use of UIS drilling.
+In such areas supplementary surface-based gas drainage methods should be used and provided upward of five years drainage time rather than five months.

 Analysis of the factors able to be controlled by the mine operator demonstrated generally low impact on total gas production.
 However the results suggest that increased production may be achieved through maintaining UIS borehole orientation within an identified 'optimum' range.
-Increased gas production was achieved from boreholes oriented between 5 and 60° to the dominant cleat, 0 and 40° to the principal horizontal stress, and drilled up-dip at an apparent dip between 0.0 and $+3.0^{\circ}$.
+Increased gas production was achieved from boreholes oriented between 5 and 60° to the dominant cleat, 0 and 40° to the principal horizontal stress, and drilled up-dip at an apparent dip between 0 and $+3.0^{\circ}$.
 The 107 boreholes within the assumed optimum range achieved 198 600 m3 average total gas production, 63% greater than the average production of the boreholes outside this range, and 31% greater than the average production of the total dataset.

 Analysis of applied suction pressure highlighted variability in suction pressure applied to the boreholes throughout their productive life.
-There was evidence of reduced suction pressure with distance into the panel suggestive of increasing resistance.
+There was also evidence of a reduction in applied suction pressure with distance into the panel suggestive of increasing resistance.
 Separate studies attributed the increase in resistance to accumulations of water and coal fines within the boreholes and gas reticulation network.
-Although not analysed in this study, it was accepted that maintaining system health has a potentially significant impact on gas production capability through avoiding conditions such as, 'borehole blocked', 'borehole full of water' and 'no suction'.
+Although not analysed in this study, it is accepted that maintaining system health has a potentially significant impact on gas production capability through avoiding conditions such as, 'borehole blocked', 'borehole full of water' and 'no suction'.
+In order to maintain the efficiency and overall production capacity the gas drainage system should be supported by effective design and ongoing maintenance.